CHY 502 Chemistry Instructional Laboratory Leadership (1 Credit)

 CHY 563 Inorganic Chemical Kinetics and Mechanisms (3 Credits)

 Fundamentals of inorganic chemical kinetics and reaction mechanisms.
 Prerequisite: permission.

-CHY 571 Topics in Advanced Physical Chemistry
+CHY 571 Topics in Advanced Physical Chemistry (3 credits)

 Advanced level subjects such as quantum chemistry, molecular spectroscopy, theory of solutions, statistical mechanics of mixtures, applied group theory, structure and bonding.
 Credit arranged.